 In addition to the above, many more types are available, but those are much more complex and rarely used in modern-day engines.

-At times when the fuel injector gets faulty or clogged, it becomes very hard to run your vehicle smoothly.
-Cleaning the injectors helps to maintain the performance of the engine by giving the utmost power to it.
+At times when your diesel fuel injector gets faulty or clogged, it becomes very hard to run your vehicle smoothly.
+Cleaning the injectors helps to maintain the performance of the engine by giving it the utmost power it can.

 You can add to it by doing everything you can to prevent debris and gunk from reaching the fuel system.
 Here are a few tips for you to follow: